D3lyth/lunar_glow/README.md

 - [DrawSQL](https://drawsql.app/)
 DrawSQL was used to create an ERD to visualise the tables within the database and their relationships.

-🛑🛑🛑🛑🛑
 ![screenshot](documentation/erd.png)
-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Using Markdown formatting to represent an example ERD table using the Product model above:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 - Table: **Product**